danialkeimasi/whoknows-template-manager-server/documents/routes/template_new.md

 # Template new

-add a new template by given idea
+add a new template by given name

 * #### URL